 Students participate in the preparation and performance process for workshops and/or productions.
 Open to majors and non-majors.
 Rehearsal and performance time outside class time is required.
 May be repeated for credit.
-This course is open to majors and non-majors, and can be used to fulfill the Core Curriculum Arts Requirement.

 The choir offers rehearsal and performance of choral works in various styles.
 Rehearsal and performance time outside class time is required.
 Open to majors and non-majors.
-Three units satisfy the Core Curriculum Arts Requirement if taken within a four-semester sequence.
-May be repeated for credit.